Exam Prep

 Primary References

 • APIC Text Online (ATO).
-Available at: https://text.apic.org/
+Available at: https://text.apic.org/ (Please use the latest version of each chapter as notated by the revised publication date.)

 • Meehan, AK, Campbell, EA, Dudeck, MA, Edwards, JR, & Herzig, C. Fundamental Statistics & Epidemiology in Infection Prevention,1st ed., APIC, 2016.